When a guy ignores you after an argument it's really frustrating, especially if you're not sure what to do about it.

 1. Step back and analyze the situation

 Look at the situation logically and objectively.
 Have you been dating for a while, and is this the first time you've had a fight?
-If so, it's possible that your partner was just trying to "cool off" by not responding or were simply too busy to respond.
+If so, it's possible that your partner was just trying to "cool off" by not responding or was simply too busy to respond.

 However, if you're in a long-term relationship and arguments are more than common occurrences, then there may be something more going on.
 The difficulty lays in identifying what that problem might be.
 Does your man fear commitment?
 Is he feeling challenged or disrespected?
 Does he feel as though your relationship is progressing too slowly for his tastes?
 Is there someone else involved?